-These sensors work together to show you calories burned, distance covered, time, speed, etc. Most of the fitness tracking focuses on activities like running or cycling but some sensors help to track swimming data as well.
+These sensors work together to show you calories burned, distance covered, time, speed, etc. Most fitness tracking focuses on activities like running or cycling but some sensors help to track swimming data as well.

 The B-Trainer has a waterproof equivalent to IPX5/IPX8 and comes with a special underwater earpiece.
-This earpiece must be used with the device, otherwise damage is possible and sound quality will suffer.
+This earpiece must be used with the device, otherwise, damage is possible and sound quality will suffer.
 While Sony doesn’t give a depth and submersion time limit, this device will function fine under normal pool swimming conditions, whether playing in the water or training.

 If you like the idea of a single device for music playing but also want/use a fitness tracker, the B-Trainer makes a lot of sense.
 While it isn’t specifically designed for swimming, it still does the job well.
 That being said, if swimming is the only activity you do this might not be the best choice.
-If you are an athlete or person that enjoys running, going to the gym, cycling and more, you’ll get a lot of use from this device.
+If you are an athlete or person that enjoys running, going to the gym, cycling, and more, you’ll get a lot of use from this device.